MikeWoodward/UT330B/Documentation/documentation.rst

 read_data
 `````````

-**Description:** Reads the temperature, humidity, and pressure data off the UT330B.
+**Description:** Reads the temperature, humidity, and pressure data from the UT330B.

 **Return value:** Returns a data dict containing the timestamped temperature, humidity, and pressure data.
 Here's an example of the data returned: ::